Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Real-World Deployment and Evaluation of Kwame for Science

 \section{Real-World Deployment and Evaluation of Kwame for Science}

-We launched the web app in beta on 10th June 2022.
+We launched the web app in beta on 10th June 2022 which was advertised on social media.
 The statistics for the deployment between 10th June 2022 and 19th February 2023 (8 months) are 750 users across 32 countries (15 in Africa) and 1.5K questions asked.